mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[Timeline for the n-gamma counter]]
 - [ ] [[n-gamma counter for Francois]]
 - [ ] [[Build up light output spectrum with the MAXIQ SiPM board by changing the threshold]]
-- [ ] Check the timing of events in simulation
 - [ ] [[iThemba LABS September Campaign]]
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
-- [ ] Lead cap simulation: Just look at neutron fluence spectra, not necessarily neutron energy deposition
+- [ ] Test what the stack does when 5V power is abruptly removed.
+Does it seamlessly switch to battery?
+- [ ] Normalise timing_photon code by det volume.
+	- This was weird.
+Idk if it worked

 ## Completed